augment-eco/terms-and-conditions/theft-coverage/en/theft-coverage-terms-and-conditions.md

 One (1) Augment Theft Coverage subscription covers one (1) e-scooter.
 If you want to cover for more than one e-scooter, you will need a separate Augment Theft Coverage subscription for each of them.

-## In the event of a theft / loss of an e-scooter:
+## In the event of a theft / loss of an e-scooter

 If the scooter / battery is stolen, report the incident to the local police within 48 hours.
 Then report the incident to Augment as soon as possible via Augment's Live Chat.
 A copy of the police report will be requested.